tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 At first glance it’s easy to consider Mongo and Postgres as oil and water; why not, they’re document-oriented and relational databases?
 While this might have stood up years ago, recent developments in Postgres greatly increase the reasons someone might want to leave Mongo for Postgres.
-In addition to Postgres being the most-loved, most-utilized database, according to [StackOverflow’s 2023 Survey](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases) some reasons why Postgres might be the right choice for your document-oriented workloads are:
+In addition to Postgres being the most-loved, most-utilized database (according to [StackOverflow’s 2023 Survey](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases)), some reasons why Postgres might be the right choice for your document-oriented workloads are:
 - [Native jsonb support](https://www.postgresql.org/docs/current/datatype-json.html) as well as various extensions that provide additional document database capabilities.
 - Rich ecosystem of extensions that can introduce new functions and data types.
 - ACID compliance and large SQL language support.